Skip to main content

 You can apply recipe values on the controller to recipe definitions in the project, even if these definitions have been modified in the project.

-Requirement: The Recipe management in the PLC is option is selected in the Recipe Manager.
+Requirement: The Recipe Management in the PLC is option is selected in the Recipe Manager.

 1. Create a recipe definition RecDef1 in the project, containing the variables PLC_PRG.ivar and PLC_PRG.bvar.
 Insert a recipe R1: value for PLC_PRG.ivar: 33; value for PLC_PRG.bvar: TRUE.